sorskoot/RosieBot/commands.md

 !app | Give a link to a clip of the App Sorskoot is building !geekcode | displays sorskoot's geek code
 !muted | Trigger SFX, Light and message to let Sorskoot know he's muted!
+!hangman / !hangman {letter} | play a game of hangman in the chat !livecoders | show a link to the live coders

 ## sound fx